meieda/architecture-center/docs/microservices/logging-monitoring.md

 - Kubernetes metrics.
 Because services run in containers, you need to collect metrics at the container level, not just at the VM level.
 In Kubernetes, cAdvisor (Container Advisor) is the agent that collects statistics about the CPU, memory, filesystem, and network resources used by each container.
 The kubelet daemon collects resource statistics from cAdvisor and exposes them through a REST API.

 - Application metrics.
-This includes any metrics that relevant to understanding the behavior of a service.
+This includes any metrics that are relevant to understanding the behavior of a service.
 Examples include the number of queued inbound HTTP requests, request latency, message queue length, or number of transactions processed per second.

 - Dependent service metrics.
 Services inside the cluster may call external services that are outside the cluster, such as managed PaaS services.
 You can monitor Azure services by using [Azure Monitor](/azure/monitoring-and-diagnostics/monitoring-overview).
 Third-party services may or may not provide any metrics.
 If not, you'll have to rely on your own application metrics to track statistics for latency and error rate.